 This might be a silly idea anywhere but the mountains of Colorado.
 Colorado’s ski resorts are known for their free and convenient buses.
 In Vail Village these run about ever 10 minutes and make a loop all the way from Golden Peak to the west end of Lionshead Village.
 This was a favorite activity of our daughter’s as a toddler.
 To this day our kids still love to do this when it isn’t too crowded.

 Ride a Train

-Colorado’s mining history also means that there are several historic trains in the state.
+Colorado’s mining history also means that there are several operating historic trains in the state, with stunning mountain views.
 These will all appeal to toddlers.
 Our son still talks about the time is grandmother and grandfather took him on a train ride in Leadville.
 The school that our kids attend takes an annual trip to the Georgetown train.
 And, the Durango and Silverton Railroad and the Colorado Railroad Museum both offer magical Polar Express train rides during the holidays.

 Ride a Gondola